kaklakariada/portmapper/README.md

 Press `Ctrl+C` to stop the infinite loop.

+See [the command line interface section](#command-line-interface) for details about using the command line interface and available options.

 ### Known issues

 - Under Ubuntu Linux it is not possible to retrieve the IP address of the local host, the address must be entered manually.